developer-zebra/developer-zebra-site/src/devicetracker/1-0/guide/setup/index.md

    </table>

 ###Device Requirements
+Requirements for Device Tracker client:
+* The device is connected to the same network as the server.
+* Zebra Data Service agent is running on the device.
+This agent collects data from the device and transmits it to the Device Tracker server.
+* Bluetooth radio is enabled on the device.
+BLE (Bluetooth Low Energy) beacons are used to help locate devices.
+* The server address is configured in the Device Tracker client to communicate with the server.

 See supported [Zebra devices](../about/#supporteddevices).

 ##Server Install & Setup
+Install Device Tracker server on the supported system that meets the specified requirements.
 After server installation, further network and certificate setup is required to allow communication between the server and devices via DNS and firewall.
 Instructions for server installation and setup:

 ###Server Installation
 1. Double-click on the .EXE to launch the installer.